Technology-Enhanced, Active Learning Spaces

 - faculty professional development in active learning or distance learning

 - course design/redesign

 - implementation of SoTL related to the discipline, pedagogy, or course redesign

-Consultation on specifics of these proposal areas is available by contacting the Office of Distance and Extended Learning.
+Consultation on the specifics of these proposal areas is available by contacting the Office of Distance and Extended Learning.